Growing Amla in Pots is a lot easier than one may think! Learn how to grow this berry and enjoy its benefits fresh at home!

 Benefits of Amla

-Amla is a potent fruit that is full of nutrients.
+Amla is a potent and healing fruit that is full of nutrients.
 It has a plethora of benefits and every part of it is useful including the seeds, fruits, leaves, bark roots, and even the flowers.
 The fruit is an important remedy in the Indian Ayurvedic system of medicine.
 The following are the important benefits of the Amla:

 The fruit is packed with nutrients like Vitamine C and Carotene, which not only helps in improving the eyesight but also partakes in maintaining proper eye health.
 Regular consumption of amla can help in improving various eye conditions like intraocular tension and cataract problem etc.